Whiteknight/CrossStitch/README.md

 With an HTTP module installed, CrossStitch instances will expose an HTTP API which can be used to query state and issue commands to the node

 A LoggingModule allows you to get and persist debug logs from both the core process and the running Stitches.

+An alerting module allows CrossStitch to push alerts to your IT team when things are going wrong or when Stitches are becoming unresponsive.

 ## Usage